Main Pump Motor Upgrades

 If you’ve read this far – perhaps you’re interested in diving a little deeper.
 A recent issue with the electrical utility presented us with an interesting challenge and consequences.

 So far, 2022 has been a year with many electrical supply issues.
 We’ve lost power multiple times.
-On July 8th, we lost power the day of a swim meet.
+On July 8th, we lost power on the day of a swim meet.
 Power was restored shortly before the meet was scheduled to start – but there was an issue.

 Large motors consume enough power that a single electrical feed (like is supplied to the home) is insufficient.
 Let’s substitute the word “phase” for feed.
 Our motor operates on three-phase power – a topic best discussed in this Wikipedia article.
 Each phase ideally supplies 1/3 of the needed power to the VFD.
 Any imbalance in these phases can cause an issue – which is what happened here.
 After speaking with DTE, we were told that the lineworkers had to temporarily connect one phase to a different source, resulting in a significant imbalance.